dgw91/MusicMutt/README.md

 # MusicMutt

-Muisc mutt was made by Nathan Arnold, Tanner Burg-Beckley, and Derrick Wilde.
+Muisc Mutt was made by Nathan Arnold, Tanner Burg-Beckley, and Derrick Wilde.

 It was made to be entered into eHacks2017 hackathon.
-Music Mutt is a responsive web app that pulls information from spotify's REST API to generate a random playlist from Spotify's expansive collection, this app is perfect for someone who needs to find new music, or just needs a qucik playlist on the go.
+Music Mutt is a responsive web app that pulls information from Spotify's REST API to generate a random playlist from Spotify's expansive collection, this app is perfect for someone who needs to find new music, or just needs a qucik playlist on the go.